 World of work

-Empowering students with the essential skills and experiences for success in the evolving workspace
+Empowering students with the essential skills and experiences for success in the future of work

 The 4D Experience seeks to support our students in developing the habits of thinking and doing that employers identity as critical to success and engagement in the workplace.
 These habits and skills cut across and are elevated by the four dimensions.
 The 2025 World of Economic Forum Future of Jobs Report found that the core eight skills in demand across the fastest growing occupations include: